hi, I’m Kate Litterer!

 - Want to become more efficient and effective in their chosen interests or profession without feeling like machines and while staying connected to loved ones, self-care, and an identity outside of work.

 - Can’t figure out how to stop procrastinating, set & achieve goals, break down a project to make it manageable, change their habits, stop negative self talk, and get their work done without feeling terrible during the process.

 Want to know more?

-You can read my published writing at my personal website.
+You can see my list of publications and read my published writing here.